mbaez/securityjs/README.md

 SecurityJS
 ==========
 SecurityJS is a JavaScript library, that aims to simplify the management of permissions in HTML&JavaScript applications.

-SecurityJS is based in the use of
+Is based in the use of
 [custom data attribute](http://www.w3.org/html/wg/drafts/html/master/dom.html#embedding-custom-non-visible-data-with-the-data-*-attributes)
 `data-require` in HTML tags.
 ##Usage